geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 }
 ```

-You can customize the `title` to show in the login form, add an `imageURL` or use only one `authenticationProviders` entry if you want to use only the OpenID provider.
+You can customize the `title` to show in the login form, add an `imageURL` or use only one `authenticationProviders`, removing the `geostore` entry, if you want to use only the OpenID provider.
 In this case the user will be redirected directly to the OpenID provider without showing the login form.

 ### Google